24/7 Support Line - Call Now

 The treatment methods for Ketamine addiction are detoxification, medications, cognitive behavioral therapy, dialectical behavioral therapy, and inpatient rehabilitation.
 Below are the treatment methods details:

-• Detoxification: Detoxification is the initial phase of treatment, which requires gradual reduction and elimination of ketamine from the body.
-Supervised medical detox typically lasts 5-10 days, depending on severity.
-Detox effectively manages acute withdrawal symptoms, but it does not treat the psychological problems of the addiction.
+• Detoxification: Detoxification is the initial treatment phase that removes ketamine from the body through a medically supervised process lasting 5–10 days.
+It manages acute withdrawal symptoms but does not address the psychological aspects of addiction.

-• Cognitive Behavioral Therapy (CBT): CBT is a widely used therapeutic approach aimed at changing harmful thought patterns associated with addiction.
-During sessions, which generally last 12–16 weeks, patients learn coping skills and strategies to avoid triggers.
+• Cognitive Behavioral Therapy (CBT): CBT targets harmful thought patterns related to addiction.
+Over 12–16 weeks, patients develop coping skills and strategies to avoid triggers and sustain abstinence.

-• Dialectical Behavioral Therapy (DBT): DBT is a form of therapy that combines cognitive-behavioral techniques with mindfulness practices to address emotional regulation and impulse control.
-DBT sessions last for 12-20 weeks and are highly effective for those with co-occurring mental health issues, such as depression or anxiety, which accompany ketamine addiction.
+• Dialectical Behavioral Therapy (DBT): DBT combines cognitive-behavioral techniques with mindfulness to improve emotional regulation and impulse control.
+It lasts 12–20 weeks and effectively treats co-occurring mental health issues common in ketamine addiction.

-• Inpatient Rehabilitation: Inpatient rehabilitation provides a structured, supportive environment where patients undergo intensive therapy, often lasting 30-90 days.
-Inpatient programs offer 24/7 medical support, which is beneficial for severe addiction cases but is costly and requires time away from work or family.
+• Inpatient Rehabilitation: Inpatient rehab provides a structured, supportive environment with 24/7 medical care, intensive therapy, and monitoring for 30–90 days.
+It is ideal for severe addiction cases requiring comprehensive treatment, but it involves higher costs and time away from daily life.

 How Can You Prevent Ketamine Addiction Relapse?